walterfreeman/phys307/index.md

 * talk about how we're going to grade Project 0
 * work on Project 1

+New notes: make sure you look at [the sample programs](notes/samples.html).

 ### 5 September agenda:

 * talk about models of computing in this class (using your own laptop, different operating systems, and so on)